Audio feedback: Pitched feedback

-Pitched melodies may be created entirely from feedback through changing the angle between a guitar and amplifier after establishing a feedback loop.
+Pitched melodies may be created entirely from feedback by changing the angle between a guitar and amplifier after establishing a feedback loop.
 Examples include Tool's "Jambi", Robert Fripp's guitar on David Bowie's "Heroes" (album version), and Jimi Hendrix's "Third Stone from the Sun" and his live performance of "Wild Thing" at the Monterey Pop Festival.

 Regarding Fripp's work on "Heroes":

 Contemporary uses

 Audio feedback became a signature feature of many underground rock bands during the 1980s.
-American noise-rockers Sonic Youth melded the rock-feedback tradition with a compositional/classical approach (notably covering Reich's "Pendulum Music"), and guitarist/producer Steve Albini's group Big Black also worked controlled feedback into the makeup of their songs.
+American noise-rockers Sonic Youth melded the rock-feedback tradition with a compositional and classical approach (notably covering Reich's "Pendulum Music"), and guitarist/producer Steve Albini's group Big Black also worked controlled feedback into the makeup of their songs.
 With the alternative rock movement of the 1990s, feedback again saw a surge in popular usage by suddenly mainstream acts like Nirvana, the Red Hot Chili Peppers, Rage Against the Machine and the Smashing Pumpkins.
 The use of the "no-input-mixer" method for sound generation by feeding a mixing console back into itself has been adopted in experimental electronic and noise music by practitioners such as Toshimaru Nakamura.

 Devices

 The principle of feedback is used in many guitar sustain devices.
-Examples include handheld devices like the EBow, built-in guitar pickups that increase the instrument's sonic sustain, string drivers mounted on a stand such as the Guitar Resonator, and sonic transducers mounted on the head of a guitar.
+Examples include handheld devices like the EBow, built-in guitar pickups that increase the instrument's sonic sustain, and sonic transducers mounted on the head of a guitar.
 Intended closed-circuit feedback can also be created by an effects unit, such as a delay pedal or effect fed back into a mixing console.
 The feedback can be controlled by using the fader to determine a volume level.
-The Boss DF-2 Super Feedbacker and Distortion pedal is an electronic effect unit that helps electric guitarists to create feedback effects.
-The halldorophone is an electro-acoustic string instrument specifically made to work with string based feedback.
+The Boss DF-2 Super Feedbacker and Distortion pedal is an electronic effect unit that helps electric guitarists create feedback effects.
+The halldorophone is an electro-acoustic string instrument specifically made to work with string-based feedback.